mat0ta/tota_scooter/README.md

 ## Thanks for dowloading it!

-## Suport and more free scripts in: https://discord.gg/9tspPPHEfM
+## Support and more free scripts in: https://discord.gg/9tspPPHEfM